systematic-magic/AgingPubMed/editorials_pdf.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 8.7.1.
 There is no standard for books and reports.
 However at least Title and Year (and author name for book references) should be present.

+8.7.2.
+If a link is not present, search the internet and add it (preferably a DOI) if you are sure it is correct.
+Otherwise leave as-is; it is not necessary to contact author to provide missing links.

 |
 .. _corresp_author_pdf_editorials: